-Continental Philosophy in the 200-plus years since Kant goes in all sorts of conflicting directions in all sorts of widely diverging vocabularies making it difficult to cover well in a single course.
-My idea in this version of the course is to trace its existential(ist) themes.
-Existentialism can be seen as an attempt to give an account of what is distinctively human, whereby this is thought along lines that are not centered on our ability to think and be rational.
-Perhaps what is distinctive is that human existence is a challenge beyond, of course, our having to feed ourselves and find a roof over our heads.
-The primary authors read include Feuerbach, Kierkegaard, Nietzsche, Heidegger, Sartre and Camus.
-One question will be whether and in what form existentialism, apart from its historical origins and perhaps outmoded pathos, can be a systematic philosophical problem area today.
+Continental Philosophy, in the 200-plus years since Kant, has taken very different directions, answering divergent questions in divergent vocabularies, making it difficult to cover well in a single course.
+I want to focus in this course on tracing continental philosophy’s existentialist themes.
+Existentialism is a philosophical account of what is distinctively human, but not so much along lines centered on our rationality.
+It explores those aspects of human existence that present a distinctive challenge to us beyond immediate material needs.
+The central authors we will read include Kierkegaard, Nietzsche, Heidegger, Sartre and Camus.
+One question in the background will be whether and in what form existentialism, apart from its origins, can be a systematic philosophical problem area today.